spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/3-configure-data-mapping-between-akeneo-and-sccos.md

 To configure this transformer, do the following:

-1. In *Spryker HTTP Client*, select the client you created at step [Connect SCCOS with Spryker Middleware Powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app\connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-sccos-with-spryker-middleware-powered-by-alumio).
+1. In *Spryker HTTP Client*, select the client you created at step [Connect SCCOS with Spryker Middleware powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app\connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-sccos-with-spryker-middleware-powered-by-alumio).
 2. In *Store name*, enter the store to which you want to import data from Akeneo.
 For example, *en_US*.

 {% info_block infoBox "Multiple stores" %}

-If you want to import the same products to multiple stores, you have to create additional routes with individual *Memo Spryker - Product - Set General Settings* transformers for each store.
-In other words, you need as many routes with individual *Memo Spryker - Product - Set General Settings* transformers as many stores you want to import the products to.
+If you want to import the same products into multiple stores, you have to create additional routes with individual *Memo Spryker - Product - Set General Settings* transformers for each store.
+In other words, you need as many routes with individual *Memo Spryker - Product - Set General Settings* transformers as many stores you want to import the products into.

 {% endinfo_block %}